Documentation Index

 redemption_queue_engine | Monitors the subgraph for new redemption requests |

-cleanup_processed_redeems | Reconciles pending redemptions with on-chain state |
+cleanup_processed_redeems | Reconciles pending redemptions with onchain state |

 tx_manager | Broadcasts transactions, monitors confirmations, handles reorgs |